Loop induced top quark FCNC through top quark and dark matter interactions: Loop induced top quark FCNC

-Figure~\ref{Fig:topdecaybr} shows the decay branching ratios from the top quark FCNC anomalous couplings with the benchmark parameters.
-The LoopTools package is used in our numerical calculation~\cite{Hahn:1998yk}.
-It shows that the branching ratios will reach the maximal when the mixing angle $\theta\sim \pi/4$ and the typical branching ratios of $t\to q+Z/\gamma/g$ are around $\mathcal{O}(10^{-9})-\mathcal{O}(10^{-8})$.
-However, the ${\rm BR}(t\to qh)$ could be reached around $\mathcal{O}(10^{-5})$ when $m_2\gg m_1$, which is large enough and can be detected at the HL-LHC and future hadron colliders.
-We summarize the allowed parameter space on the plane of $m_1$ and $m_2$ at the 95\% C.L. from the HL-LHC (red)~\cite{TheATLAScollaboration:2013nbo,ATLAS:2016qxw}, HE-LHC (blue)~\cite{Zhang:2020naz} and FCC-HH (gray)~\cite{Zhang:2020naz} in Fig.~\ref{Fig:tqh}.
+Figure~\ref{Fig:topdecaybr} shows the decay branching ratios from the top quark FCNC anomalous couplings with the benchmark parameters, namely $m_\chi=300~\GeV$, $\theta=\pi/4$, $y_u=1.0$ and $y_t=1.5$.
+The Wilson coefficients $\lambda_{tqh/\gamma/g/Z}$ can be found in Eqs.~\ref{EQ:tqh}-\ref{EQ:tqZ} and are calculated by LoopTools~\cite{Hahn:1998yk}.
+Figure~\ref{Fig:topdecaybr}(a) displays the top quark FCNC decay branching ratios as a function of mixing angle $\theta$ with scalar mass of $m_1=800~\GeV$ and $m_2=2000~\GeV$.
+It is evident that the branching ratios will reach the maximal when the mixing angle $\theta\sim \pi/4$.
+This is because those top quark FCNC couplings (see Eqs.~\ref{EQ:tqh}-\ref{EQ:tqZ}) could be generated only through the mixing between $\phi_1$ and $\phi_2$, and, as a result, the maximal mixing of $\theta=\pi/4$ will induce the largest FCNC couplings.
+The typical branching ratios of $t\to q+Z/\gamma/g$ are around $\mathcal{O}(10^{-9})-\mathcal{O}(10^{-8})$.
+However, the ${\rm BR}(t\to qh)$ could be reached around $\mathcal{O}(10^{-5})$ due to the $\lambda_{\rm tqh}$ will be enhanced by $m_2^2$ in the limit of $m_2 \gg m_1$; see Eq.~\ref{eq:tqh3}.
+Figure~\ref{Fig:topdecaybr}(b) depicts the top quark FCNC decay branching ratios as a function of $m_2$.
+It is evident that ${\rm BR}(t\to qh)$ is strongly dependent on the $m_2$, but ${\rm BR}(t\to q\gamma/g/Z)$ are not in a large $m_2$ region, as argued before; see Eqs.~\ref{eq:tqh3}-\ref{eq:tqg3}.
+In the limit of $m_2\gg m_1$, the ${\rm BR}(t\to qh)$ could be around $\mathcal{O}(10^{-5})$, which is large enough and can be detected at the HL-LHC and future hadron colliders.
+However, it would be a challenge to probe other top quark FCNC signals of this model due to the small decay branch ratios.

+Figure~\ref{Fig:tqh} displays the testable parameter space in the plane of the model parameters at the 95\% C.L. from $tqh$ measurement at the HL-LHC (red)~\cite{TheATLAScollaboration:2013nbo,ATLAS:2016qxw}, HE-LHC (blue)~\cite{Zhang:2020naz} and FCC-HH (gray)~\cite{Zhang:2020naz}.
+From Fig.~\ref{Fig:tqh}(a), it is clear that a larger $m_2$ will enhance the loop contribution to $t\to qh$.
+The contour behavior of Fig.~\ref{Fig:tqh}(b) arises from the fact that the $\lambda_{tqh}\propto y_uy_t$.
+We also note that a small $m_\chi$ will weaken the loop contribution to $t\to qh$, while a moderate $m_\chi$ will result in a larger ${\rm BR}(t\to qh)$; see Fig.~\ref{Fig:tqh}(c).

 We notice that the scale $\mu$ will be constrained by the unitarity of the scattering $\phi_i \phi_j^\ast \rightarrow W^+_LW^-_L$ ($i,j=1, 2$), with longitudinal polarized $W$ boson.
 Based on the analysis of the partial wave expansion~\cite{Chanowitz:1978mv}, for the $s$-wave,